shred/pynaroma/README.md

 * `rom2bin` - Converts ROM dumps into one or two ROM image files, ready for burning.
 * `bin2rom` - Converts one or two ROM image files into one or multiple ROM dumps.
+* `bin2split` - Splits a ROM image into smaller chunks for multiple EPROMs.

 ## Examples